Public-Computing-Lab/rethinkAI-api-v2/experiment-PIT/README.md

 # Experiment-PIT

-This project is a collaboration between Rethink AI and the **Community Sentiment and Public Safety** initiative within the PIT-NE Impact Fellowship 2025.
-It includes a modern web app for exploring public safety data and interacting with a large language model (LLM) via chat.
+[This project](https://boston.ourcommunity.is/experimenting/8/) is a collaboration between Rethink AI and the **Community Sentiment and Public Safety** initiative within the PIT-NE Impact Fellowship 2025.
+It includes a modern mobile-first web app for exploring public safety data.
+This is accomplished through chat interaction with a large language model (LLM) and a dynamic neighborhood map that displays relevant data.

+The aim is to help the Talbot-Norfolk Triangle (TNT) community within Dorchester better understand and share their experiences with public safety by combining real community voices with official city data.
+By putting these sources of information in conversation, we hope to create a centralized hub of community and official knowledge that allows community members and local organizations to understand their neighborhood's challenges and strengths, ultimately using this information as a jumping-off point for action and advocacy.

+For the SE/UX portion of this project, We have packaged data into an accessible and intuitive interface that will be used by community groups to represent their needs to the City of Boston.
+This interface builds on the existing `experiment-7` prototype that:
+- maps out crime and disorder patterns in the neighborhood based on 5 years of 311 data and police crime data
+- leverages an LLM to provide sentiment context to this structured data by using 3 years of community meeting transcripts

+This version, `experiment-PIT`, builds on this prototype with new data sources, an accessible and appealing interface, and features that empower community members to go deeper into the available data.

+Work on this project has been guided by [Talbot Norfolk Triangle Neighbors United](https://www.tbpm.org/community/tnt-neighbors-united/), a civic association of residents, local businesses, churches, schools, and non-profit partners working together to create a thriving community that is more eco-friendly, healthier, safer, connected, and economically-empowered.
+This org represents 26 blocks in Dorchester and hosts community meetings, which has been an integral part of this project’s data collection and dialogue with community stakeholders.

 ## Overview